 I need to add some background information here.

-The current implementation is based on the IVF algorithm, which will uses k-means to cluster the vectors and stores the centroids in memory.
+The current implementation is based on the IVF algorithm, which will use k-means to cluster the vectors and store the centroids in memory.
 The query vector is only compared to the clusters with smaller l2_squared_distance(query, centroid)

 .